 1. What does the warranty cover/not cover?
 This question is simple when a warranty covers every type of defect that may appear in all parts of a product.
 This question is more difficult if some of the parts or not all kinds of defects are covered in the warranty.
 The scope of coverage has to be described in detail.

 2. What is the period of warranty coverage?
 If coverage begins at a point in time other than the date of purchase, then the warranty must specify what triggers coverage.
 For example, if the product is installed, the warranty coverage may be different from when the product is purchased.
 The warranty must also make it clear if something would terminate warranty coverage.
 An example would be if the first purchaser transfers the product to someone else.

 3. What will be done to correct problems?
 This requires the warranty to explain what remedy is offered under the warranty.
-Examples could be repair or replacement, a refund of the purchase price, or a credit toward future purchases.
+Examples could be repair or replacement of an auto part, a refund of the purchase price, or a credit toward future purchases.
 The FTC also recommends explaining what a company will not do, if it’s required for clarity.
 This may include a description of the types of expenses, if any, that aren’t covered.
 For example, labor charges, consequential damages (costs of repairing or replacing other property that is damaged), or incidental damage.
 Examples could include the costs to obtain warranty service, such as towing charges, transportation costs, or the cost of renting something to replace the warranted product.

 4. How can the consumer get warranty service?
 A warranty must tell customers where to go for warranty service.
 It also has to specify how to reach those companies.
 The warranty must to include the name and address of the company offering the warranty, and any person or office customers should contact if there is a problem.
 If they can call locally or toll-free, the warranty must give the phone number instead of the address.
 If customers should contact a service centers first, then the warranty must explain how this should be done.